DohaNaga/Off-target-P-ML/README.md

 head(x_train)

-#should get back a matrix means th
+#you should get back a matrix as follows
   [,1] [,2] [,3] [,4] [,5] [,6] [,7] [,8] [,9] [,10] [,11] [,12] [,13] [,14] [,15] [,16] [,17] [,18] [,19] [,20] [,21] [,22] [,23]

 ```